Quick summary

 Note: For security purposes, Disk Drill doesn’t let you restore files on the disk that you previously used.

-Option #5: Use Steam Backup Feature
+Option #5: Utilize the Steam Backup Feature

 This option works if there are still some game files on your drive and you have previously created a backup.